As I said previously, while I'm working on categorizing the posts, I am encouraging questions. Here's a good one:

 Another option (my preference) is wedging and moving laterally (form the frame with your arms and drive against one side of the attacker's neck, and sidestep away to the same side) similar to the footwork a matador would use.
 That way you stay on your feet and don't have to worry about going to the ground or grappling - preferable to potentially being knifed or jumped by his buddies.

-this GrappleArts article) - risky but devastating.
+A third option is to sprawl and drive the knee into the attackers face (check out this GrappleArts article) - risky but devastating.
 It takes excellent timing, but will end it quick.
 The risk is that you will get taken down if you mis-time it, and the pavement can be pretty hard, so make sure you know how to fall, and how to get someone into your guard while watching for potential weapons.
 Not where you want to be!

 My suggestions versus the takedown are because I realize that, while you may be a superior grappler, the knife that you or I consider a no-no may be in the hand you can't see.
 You could be dead or bleeding out before you know what happened.
 Best to keep your distance, get a weapon, and get somewhere that you can get help.
 Nothing's wrong with running around a car and keeping your eyes on him while screaming for help.
 If he's smart, he'll likely go away rather than deal with the unwanted attention your tactic may bring.